 Netflix’s The House is an anthology film about three stories centering around the house.
-Presented in stop-motion animation, the stories reflect on human elements that try to survive or play games on the others to invade your space.
+Presented in stop-motion animation, the stories reflect on human elements that try to survive or play games on others to invade your space.
 And this paves a way for those who want to present their ideas through stop-motion because it is a beautiful art.
 So far we have usually observed using this medium for humor and entertainment but making things very dark and sensitive like The House has rarely happened.
 So I appreciate the makers for this.

 The observer can come up with many theories from these stories.
 The first part was more consortium of brainwashing that resulted in punishment and abandoned the children.
 I think some magic spell befooled them and their children at a tender age were lost to survive on their own.